 2023 HHW Disposal Dates (Appointment required.
 City of Lemon Grove Residents Only.):

 |July 29||Sept.
 23||Nov.
 4||Dec.
 2|

 Or utilize the Earth 911 recycling hotline to locate drop-off programs for hazardous and non-hazardous materials: 1-800-CLEANUP (800-253-2687) or www.earth911.org

-Lemon Grove residents may drop off household hazardous waste items (such as CRTs) free of charge on a quarterly basis at La Mesa EDCO Station.
+Lemon Grove residents may drop off household hazardous waste items (such as CRTs) free of charge every quarter at La Mesa EDCO Station.
 Please call (619) 287-5696 ext.
 4270 to schedule an appointment.

 Paint may not be placed out for curbside collection or disposed of in a bin/container meant for solid waste.
 FREE paint recycling is available at drop-off sites throughout California.
-Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint, and they are available to any resident and business in California.
+Most of these sites are at paint retailers (paint, hardware, and home improvement stores) that have volunteered to take back paint.
+They are available to any resident and business in California.
 These stores accept paint whenever they are open for business.
-Below is a link where you can find a drop-off site near you and view hours and restrictions.
+Below is a link to find a drop-off site near you and view hours and restrictions.

 When disposing of medication, make sure to remove all labels with personal information and recycle the containers at home.
 Place unneeded pills into a plastic container or zip lock bag.

 Lithium-Ion (Li-Ion) batteries are commonly found in cell phones, laptops, cordless phones, household electronics, or power tools.
 They are considered hazardous waste when discarded.
 Unfortunately, more and more dangerous incidents involving explosions or fires caused by improperly disposed cell phones or Li-Ion batteries are reported.

 All batteries and electronic waste must be properly recycled or taken to a household hazardous waste disposal facility or event and NEVER placed in trash or recycling carts!